mozilla/standards-positions/CONTRIBUTING.md

 to the details of making the change to `activities.json`, and accurately communicating the consensus in the issue.

+Similarly, when changes to a proposal warrant an updated position and there is sufficient consensus in subsequent comments on the issue, make a pull request to document that updated consensus by changing `activities.json`.

 Tips:
 * Specification URLs should link to a living standard or editor’s draft if available.